bioscan-ml/BIOSCAN-5M/.github/ISSUE_TEMPLATE/report.md

 ---
 name: Report a record issue
-about: Report a problem or suggest updates to BIOSCAN-5M
+about: From this template you can report a problem or suggest updates to BIOSCAN-5M.
-title: "[Record ID]: "
+title: "[Record ID]: [Report type]"
 labels: report
 ---

+> From this template you can report a problem or suggest updates to BIOSCAN-5M.
+Alternatively, you can submit a report from [BIOSCAN Browser](https://bioscan-browser.netlify.app/report), using an interactive form.
+>
+> After submitting, you can follow the report progress in our [GitHub project](https://github.com/orgs/bioscan-ml/projects/2).
+If the report is approved, the update will be included with the next version of the dataset.
+Thank you for helping us improve BIOSCAN-5M!

 ## Record details

 ### Record ID

-Please include the record ID.
+Please include the record ID (`processid`).
 Both here and as part of the issue title.

 ### Images

-Paste any images here.

-### Metadata

-Include any metadata here.
+If the report is related to record images, pasting images here is helpful, but optional.

 ## Report details

 ### Report type

+Please specify what type of issue is being reported by checking one of the items.

 - [ ] No insect in the image
 - [ ] Insect is not clearly visible